homeymusic/mami.codi.R/README.md

 $\lambda_i=300.00, 150.00, 100.00$ m

-We will calculate the overall period of the combined wave twice using a traditional signal processing technique.
-We will find the frequency and wavelength ratios as rational numbers at the Heisenberg limit and then compute the least common denominator (LCD) for each.
-With the LCD we will find the overall period.
-But a quick glance at the normalized wavelength and frequency values, above, will show us that we are headed for a problem: the denominators of those ratios will not be the same (even with complete precision) and ultimately we will have two different values for the overall period.
+Lets calculate the overall cycle of the whole wave with harmonics twice, using a traditional signal processing technique.
+We will find the frequency and wavelength ratios as rational fractions using the Stern-Brocot tree with variances at the Heisenberg limit and then compute the least common denominator (LCD) for each.
+Using the LCD we will find the overall cycle.

+But a quick glance at the normalized wavelength and frequency values, above, will show us that we are headed for a disagreement: the denominators of those ratios will not be the same (even with complete precision) and ultimately we will have two different values for the overall cycle.

 Frequency Ratios